sidneydurant/AquaSource/README.md

 # AquaSource

-A cheap iPhone based flourometer to crowd-source water quality information.
+AquaSource is a crowd-sourced app aimed at bringing cleaner water to people.
+By providing instant water quality information and geotagging the information, this iPhone based flourometer is bringing water safety to a new level.